IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - Managed to implement mini batching for single randomly chosen trajectory per batch within 0 to 5s.
 - Epochs updates every one time, shows gradual decreasing losses.
 - Prediction of driving_force not very accurate, but shape matches the original.
 - Attempt at increasing lengths of single trajectory per epoch.
 Runtime is slow.

+## Next Steps ##
+- Reduce t_eval to 0 to 1s
+- Do 2 to 4 steps for random fixed time interval.
+Not very generalizable.
+See whether network can memorise.
+But easier to see how to improve network.
+After tuning can start increasing t_eval slightly.
+- Try adding sinusoidal activation functions
+- Can try reducing size of network too.
+Maybe 1 - 2 layers.
+Decrease number of nodes.
+- Set x from -2pi to 2pi.
+Plot predicted driving_force against x.
+- Scaling only ends at NN level.
+In rest of ODE no scaling occurs.
+So attempt to implement scaling for x_dot in MSE.
+To do this must seperate x and x_dot in MSE calculation.
+- After predicted accurately, implement second equation in theta. driving_force now depends on both theta and x.